 Pay attention to the Feng Shui Water element if you want to attract good energy into your environment.

-In Feng Shui ALL water features are believed to stimulate the flux of life, giving energy and bringing wellbeing to your home and life. – They are great additions for decorating your home and garden.
+In Feng Shui ALL water features are believed to stimulate the flux of life, giving energy and bringing well-being to your home and life. – They are great additions for decorating your home and garden.
 For instance:

 When filled with clean water, bird baths improve Chi.

 They symbolize good fortune and happiness

 Still water generally is not a good Feng Shui option.
 However, bird baths and water gardens will attract wildlife, awakening and enlivening the good energy. – Birds need to drink water too.

 Placed in the knowledge area, a waterfall can enhance learning.

 Water fountains and waterfalls circulate and refresh the Chi while they offer a pleasing place to rest the eye and the ear.

 Water fountains provide more health benefits by releasing negative ions, thereby purifying your environment.
 Fountains also increase humidity levels and decrease the level of dust, pollutants and static electricity.

 In Feng-Shui, aquariums bring wealth and prosperity.
 If the fish are real, they will share their quiet, positive energy.